2023 Best of Cabo San Lucas – Mexico’s Baja California Peninsula

 Money: Can I Use U.S. Dollars in Cabo?

 Yes, we use American dollars and most business will accept them for payment.
 However, you will be paying their exchange rate which is usually lower than a bank or resort.
 Hence, I recommend to use your debit card to withdraw pesos or exchange your US dollars to pesos to get the best rates.

 You can exchange cash at your resort, a bank (bring your passport) or a cambio offering the best rate.
-At the time of writing this article the U.S. Dollar to the Mexican Peso is $1 USD to $19 Pesos.
+At the time of writing this article (7/30/23) the 1.00 US Dollar = 16.735175 Mexican Pesos.

 Money Saving Tip: When a restaurants ask if you want your credit card charged in American dollars or Mexican pesos I always say Pesos to get the best exchange rate.